 Before I start my review, I should warn you that this is the best Shounen Ai anime to ever display its yaoi elements.
 The problem with yaoi adaptations is that it’s so gawd damn filthy that you just can’t show it on TV.
 This is porn, so no TV station will pick this up.
 Love Stage takes a wonderful approach to honor the yaoi of the original source while also making sure nothing filthy is shown on TV.

 They do this:

 I mean, gawd.
-I love JC Staff, because they’re the only studio that does yaoi adaptations, but their best Shounen AI shows like Junjou Romantica and Sekaiichi Hatsukoi doesn’t really show the best part of the adaptation.
+I love JC Staff.
+Studio Deen’s efforts are often underwhelming, because their best Shounen Ai shows like Junjou Romantica and Sekaiichi Hatsukoi doesn’t really show the best part of the adaptation.
 In fact, the kissing is even sparse.
 Three couples in Sekaiichi Hatsukoi barely did anything truly yaoi in the show.
 I think it’s because of the restrictions of adapting porn for TV.
 You don’t do it, and I understand.
-JC Staff still captured the “romantic elements” of being in love with a guy though and that’s admirable.
+JC Staff’s attempt captured the “romantic elements” of being in love with a guy though and that’s admirable.
 It’s not just outright gay, but it’s innocent love minus all butt stuff.